 What is Biochar's pH and its effects on contaminated soil?

-Over the years there have been a number of studies into the effect biochar has on remediating soils that are contaminated with heavy metals such as cadmium, lead and zinc, dangerous chemicals, such as arsenic, pesticides and organic pollutants.
+Over the years there have been a number of studies into the effect biochar has on contaminated soil and how biochar can help with remediation in respect of heavy metals such as cadmium, lead and zinc, dangerous chemicals, such as arsenic, pesticides and organic pollutants.

 What is the ph of biochar?